Dio27073/Dio27073/README.md

 - 🎓 Computer Science student at Florida State University
 - 💻 Full Stack Developer passionate about React, TypeScript, and modern web technologies
-- 🌟 Experience in leading development teams and building communities
 - 🗣️ Fluent in English, Portuguese, and Spanish
 - 📧 Reach me at: claudioflorio1@hotmail.com